-There are currently three working groups covered under the MISC constitution.
-New working groups can be created by a majority vote during a meeting of Governing Council, at which time a Chair must be appointed.
+New working groups can be created by a majority vote during a meeting of General Council, at which time a Chair must be appointed.
 The Working Group may begin operating immediately after this vote is approved.
-By the following Governing Council meeting, the Working Group must submit a constitutional amendment including terms of reference for their Group (written in consultation with the MISC executive).
+By the following General Council meeting, the Working Group must submit a constitutional amendment including terms of reference for their Group (written in consultation with the MISC executive).
 Candidates for Vice-President and Representative positions are particularly encouraged to consider chairing a Working Group, since their duties often overlap with the issues addressed by Working Groups.

 The Part-Time Students Working Group shall look after the interests of part-time MI students at the Faculty of Information.
 This includes issues such as funding structures, financial aid, minimum and maximum completion periods, access to social and professional development resources, and/or whatever the Working Group deems appropriate.
 All MI students who are part-time students are encouraged to participate.
 The Group generally meets at least twice during the course of the fall and winter semesters, and at least once during the summer session.